ericgonka/ericgonka.github.io/_posts/2025-06-02-dorvack-teacher-lab12.md

 | UDP      |               |

-Configuramos el DNS en el BurpSuite ya que nos redirige al subdominio `formacion.dorvack.corp`
+We configure the DNS in BurpSuite since it redirects us to the subdomain `formacion.dorvack.corp`

 ![image](https://github.com/user-attachments/assets/cd5a4ab0-cb4c-479e-8f03-08e17eb03be6)